-Although applicants are required to provide services in at least one area (primary, secondary, or tertiary prevention) they should conceptualize comprehensive projects within that area or provide a continuum of services across prevention areas that would increase desired outcomes (e.g., provide colorectal cancer screening services in conjunction with outreach and education of the target population and navigation services for followup care, if needed).
+Although applicants are required to provide clinical services in at least one area (primary, secondary, or tertiary prevention), they are also required to conceptualize comprehensive projects within that area or provide a continuum of services across prevention areas that would increase desired outcomes (e.g., provide colorectal cancer screening services in conjunction with outreach and education of the target population and provide navigation services for follow-up care, if needed).
 The proportion of the budget allocated to providing direct services will be a consideration when applications are evaluated.

-This mechanism will fund case management/patient navigation services.
+This mechanism will fund case management/patient navigation if it is paired with the actual delivery of a clinical service (e.g., HPV vaccine, screening, survivorship service such as physical rehabilitation).
 Applicants offering screening services must ensure that there is access to treatment services for patients with cancers that are detected as a result of the program.
 Applicants must describe plans to provide access to treatment services in their application.
+Applicants offering survivorship services should include an individual needs assessment in addition to the clinical service.